0xCCF4/PhotoSort/README.md

 - **Analysis Mode**: Choose how you want to extract the date from your files.
 Only EXIF, only name, or a combination.
 - **Move Mode**: Choose how you want to move the files to the target directory.
 Options are moving, coping, hardlinking, symlinking, or relative symlinking.
-- **Recursive Source Directory**: PhotoSort can search the source directories recursively.
+- **Recursive Source Directory**: `PhotoSort` can search the source directories recursively.
 - **Dry Run Mode**: Test the tool without making any changes to your files.
 The tool will print the actions it would take without actually executing them.
-- **Sort photos and videos**: PhotoSort can sort both photos and videos by their metadata.
+- **Sort photos and videos**: `PhotoSort` can sort both photos and videos by their metadata.

 ## Usage

-To use PhotoSort, you need to pass in a set of arguments to define how you want to sort your photos.
+To use `PhotoSort`, you need to pass in a set of arguments to define how you want to sort your photos.
 Here is an example:

 ```bash
 photo_sort \